This is the smallest possible change to the EVM to support calls and returns.

 The original control-flow facilities

 In 1833 Charles Babbage began the design of a steam-powered, mechanical, Turing-complete computer.
-Its first published description was the “Sketch of The Analytical Engine Invented by Charles Babbage”, L. F. Menabre, Bibliothque Universelle de Genve, October, 1842, No. 82.
-The translator, Ada Augusta, Countess of Lovelace, made extensive notes, including her famous computer program – which used conditional branches and nested loops to recursively compute Bernoulli numbers.
-Here we find her prescient recognition of its power:
+Its first published description was by L. F. Menabre, 1842.
+The translator, Ada Augusta, Countess of Lovelace, made extensive notes.
+The notes include her famous program for recursively computing the Bernoulli numbers, which required that the Engine support nested loops.
+Here also we find her prescient recognition of the Engine’s power:

 And her insistence on its limits: